How Does Bullying Affect Mental Health? And What to Do

 What to do

 For bullying that occurs among children, it’s essential that adults stay calm and step in.
 First, make sure that everyone is safe.
 If they are, separate the children involved, and convey the message that bullying is not acceptable.
-The way the adult intervenes is important because it models respectful behavior for the kids.

 Common mistakes that adults tend to make include: